 You know what's amazing about that poll is it's from fake news CNN, and they didn't even highlight the real results of the poll.

-Um you don't get into the cable wars the way I do.
+You don't get into the cable wars the way I do.

-And I'm I assume it's by choice.
+And I assume it's by choice.

 Is there a reason why you just kind of ignore these idiots that attack us all the time?

-Couple of things.
+A couple of things.

 On my show, it's not my show.

-It's it is the Sean Hannity show.
+It is the Sean Hannity show.

-That's your uh, you know, though that's your gridiron.
+That's your gridiron.

-I feel as though the I have a third, and if they tack the whole show, we would do it collectively.
+I feel as though I have a third, and if they tack the whole show, we would do it collectively.

-The other thing you told me is don't take on a comedian.
+The other thing you told me is, don't take on a comedian.

-And then you go out and destroy Jimmy Kimmel, and I'm like, wait a second, I should have taped that Hannity conversation, or I'm not gonna be able to do something ask you.
+And I'm like, wait a second, I should have taped that Hannity conversation or I'm not masked you.

 This is a true story.

-I said the hardest people to debate are comedians because uh you can pin them down in a corner and literally bloody them and bludgeon them with an intellectual argument, then all of a sudden everything's a joke.
+I said the hardest people to debate are comedians because you can pin them down in a corner and literally bloody them and bludgeon them with an intellectual argument.

-And it's so it's a little harder.
+And so it's a little harder.

-And you know, we um and he's Mr. Oh, we don't pick on our kids and we gotta love I'm I'm all for that.
+And, you know, and he's Mr. Oh, we don't pick on our kids and we got to love.

 They don't even know who the hell Brian Stelter is.

-Like, you know, Brian Williams people No, no, no, no.
+No, no, no, no.

 We have a name for Brian.